How is Yoga Helpful for Paralysis patients?

 How is Yoga Helpful for Paralysis patients

-Thus it also contains the paralysis yoga which encompasses the yoga for paralysis patients.
-While going deep into it the paralysis condition can be categorized into partial, complete or temporary and based on the condition the patients are prescribed with the paralysis exercise.
-This will help in strengthening the paralyzed part of the body and help in regenerating the damaged nerve of that area or of the whole body.
+Thus, it also contains Paralysis Yoga, which encompasses Yoga for Patients.
+Paralysis can be categorised as partial, complete, or temporary, and based on the condition, the patients are prescribed paralysis exercises.
+These exercises will help strengthen the paralysed part of the body and regenerate the damaged nerve of that area or the whole body.

-Thus the yoga for paralysis provides various asanas by which the patients can be able to gain the muscle coordination.
-In addition carrying out yoga facilitates the stretching of the body which has positive effects on the muscular system including the spine as well as bones.
-The tension created due to the inactivity of the muscles or the damage of nerve will be healed by yoga and functions of the body improvise.
+Thus, Yoga for Paralysis provides various asanas by which the patients can gain muscle coordination.
+In addition, Yoga facilitates body stretching, which positively affects the muscular system, including the spine and bones.
+Yoga heals the tension created due to muscle inactivity or nerve damage, improving body functions.

 With the strengthening of the muscles, there has been effective movement within the affected muscles.
 The reason behind it is the stretching.
-With proper stretching the damaged nerves, as well as the affected muscles, get the proficient supply of the blood, nutrients and oxygen.
-The proficient supply of these nutrients, blood, and oxygen helps in building up the nerve signals.
+Proper stretching allows the damaged nerves and affected muscles to receive sufficient blood, nutrients, and oxygen.
+The proficient supply of these nutrients, blood, and oxygen helps build the nerve signals.

-As a result, the lost connection in between the brain and the affected body parts get retained.
-With this, the patient basically carries out normal movements.
-Thus the paralysis is such a disease that can be very noticed by the factor of immobility.
-In any condition there raises the condition where the movement gets affected it can be known as the paralysis.
-Other than that the rest symptoms of paralysis are:
+As a result, the lost connection between the brain and affected body parts gets retained.
+With this, the patient carries out regular movements.
+Thus, paralysis is a disease that can be very noticeable due to immobility.
+In any condition, movement is affected, known as paralysis.
+Other than that, the rest of the symptoms of paralysis are:

 • Vision Problems.